Tag: gender

 Constructing Gender in Medieval Ireland

-A ground-breaking collection of nine original essays for Palgrave’s New Middle Ages series, co-edited with Ann Dooley (Palgrave Macmillan, 2013).
+A ground-breaking collection of nine original essays for Palgrave’s New Middle Ages series, co-edited with Ann Dooley.
+Full bibliographical reference: Sarah Sheehan and Ann Dooley, eds., Constructing Gender in Medieval Ireland (Palgrave Macmillan, 2013).
 From the jacket: “This book is a groundbreaking re-reading of gender construction in Medieval Ireland.
-Despite Ireland’s unique early literature, there has been little produced on this topic, and it is a joy to find…
+Despite Ireland’s unique early literature, there…

 Losing Face: Heroic Discourse and Inscription in Flesh in Scéla Mucce Meic Dathó

-Essay on heroes, masculinity, and the body in the early Irish saga The Story of Mac Dathó’s Pig.
+Essay on heroes, masculinity, and the body in the early Irish saga The Story of Mac Dathó’s Pig, published in the scholarly collection The Ends of the Body: Identity and Community in Medieval Culture.
 First presented at Victoria College, University of Toronto in March 2006.
 A revised version appears in my thesis.
-Published in The Ends of the Body: Identity and Community in Medieval Culture, ed.
-Suzanne Conklin Akbari and Jill…
+Full bibliographical reference:…